 Maddie completed her Bachelor of Science degree at the University of Georgia majoring in Psychology and minoring in Human Development and Family Sciences.
 She then continued at UGA where she earned her Master of Education degree in Professional Mental Health Counseling and became a double dawg!
 While at the University of Georgia, Maddie received training to work with a variety of presenting concerns such as depression, anxiety, self-esteem, identity exploration, addiction, and trauma.

 Before joining the team at Summit, Maddie worked as a counseling intern at a Child Advocacy Center where she delivered trauma-focused therapy to children and adolescents.
 Maddie is certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and has training in working with clients who have had traumatic experiences such as abuse, neglect, and domestic violence.
 Maddie also previously worked at a private practice where she was able to expand her clinical skills seeing children, teens, and adults.
 She was able to start training in play therapy and provided individual, play, and filial therapy at this practice.

 Maddie enjoys spending time with friends and family by either watching a good movie/tv show, enjoying a good meal, visiting Lake Michigan, hiking, or having a game night.

-Maddie McGarrah is under the supervision of Nathan Butzen, PsyD.
+Maddie McGarrah is under the directed experience and clinical supervision of Nathan Butzen, PsyD.